Multiplier bootstrap of tail copulas with applications

 \subsection{Testing for equality between two tail copulas}

-Let $\vect{X}_1,\dots,\vect{X}_{n_1}$ and $\vect{Y}_1,\dots,\vect{Y}_{n_2}$ denote two independent samples of independent identically distributed random variables [we will relax the assumption of independence between the samples later on] with continuous cumulative distribution function $F=C(F_1,F_2)$ and $H=D(H_1,H_2)$, respectively.
-We assume that for both distributions the corresponding lower tail copulas, say $\ltci{X}$ and $\ltci{Y}$, exist and do not vanish.
+Let $\vect{X}_1,\ldots,\vect{X}_{n_1}$ and $\vect{Y}_1,\ldots ,\vect{Y}_{n_2}$ denote two independent samples of i.i.d. random variables (we relax the assumption of independence between the samples later) with continuous cumulative distribution function $F=C(F_1,F_2)$ and $H=D(H_1,H_2)$, respectively.
+We assume that for both distributions, the corresponding lower tail copulas, say $\ltci{X}$ and $\ltci{Y}$, exist and do not vanish and the tails of the corresponding copulas converge to $\ltc$ at the rate specified in \eqref{secornew}.
 We are interested in a test for the hypothesis